baragona/Brightness/README.md

 # Brightness
 Sync macbook screen brightness to non-Apple external display.
-It has no UI whatsoever.
-Just a menu item that allows quitting.
+Has a menu item to adjust brightness on all monitors simultaneously.

-UPDATE: it still works on Mojave.
+It works on Mojave.
 It also seems to not conflict with Night Shift.

 # Installation
 Download the precompiled app here: https://github.com/ojotoxy/Brightness/releases

 (Debug build from high sierra xcode 9)

 Unzip and run the app.
-A "sun" icon appears in the menu bar, that is the only UI for now, and it only allows quitting.
+A "sun" icon appears in the menu bar, it has a slider to control brightness on all monitors simulataneously.

 # Other Thoughts
 Pull requests welcome!